EinsteinToolkit/et2022uidaho/_lectures/17-Tutorial4/index.md

 {%-capture abstract-%}

-We will discuss future data formats & accuracy requirements for numerical relativity.
-This is usefor for the LIGO+, KAGRA, LISA, ET, and CE gravitational wave detectors.
+We will discuss data formats & accuracy requirements for gravitational waves in numerical relativity.
+This is useful for the LIGO+, KAGRA, LISA, ET, and CE gravitational wave detectors.

 {%-endcapture-%}